LLNL/maestrowf/docs/Maestro/tutorials.md

 ### The `run` command

+In the previous sections we built a complete Maestro study, now it's time to run it.
 The `run` subcommand is how you tell Maestro to go and execute this study we've defined:

 ``` console
 maestro run study.yaml